 What Saint Jeanne Jugan initiated in 1839 continues today.
 In each of our 205 Homes throughout 32 countries, the Little Sisters of the Poor designate a “Collecting Sister” to seek donations from local merchants.
 The only difference today is that the ‘begging basket’ has been replaced with a ‘begging van.’

-Here at Mullen Home, Sr. Agnes Claire is the designated Collecting Sister.
+Here at Mullen Home, Sr. Agnes Clare is the designated Collecting Sister.
 In all her years of ‘collecting’ she has seen the “kindness of strangers” at work and has felt the presence of Saint Jeanne Jugan in each of these unselfish donations.

 Please see our wish list page for items that we are always needing to supplement our Residents’ needs such as personal care products, soft drinks, and gift cards.

 “God’s Fatherly Providence is never-ending and we are so very blessed in every way.
 We are always in need and welcome whatever donations are sent our way.”

-- Sr. Agnes Claire, Sister Collecting at Mullen Home
+- Sr. Agnes Clare, Sister Collecting at Mullen Home